-For enthusiasts, developers, and professionals who prefer the Linux operating system, choosing a Linux compatible laptop is a pivotal decision.
+For enthusiasts, developers, and professionals who prefer the Linux operating system, choosing a Linux-compatible laptop is a pivotal decision.
 Here are five Linux-compatible laptops that I evaluated in my recent quest for a new Linux laptop.
-Each evaluated across five key areas: Linux compatible, Performance, Battery Life, Build Quality and Design, and Price and…
+Each is evaluated across five key areas: Linux compatibility, performance, battery life, build quality and design, and price and… continue reading.

 Also notable mentions: